BenBrostoff/BenBrostoff.github.io/_posts/2014-06-08-think-like-a-programmer.md

 ---
 layout: post
-title: DBC Week 1 Wrap - Think Like a Programmer
+title: Think Like a Programmer
 date: 2014-06-08
 ---